blog posts

 Active/Passive Dual Power Supplies:

-• One of the potential problems of active-inactive dual power supplies is that only one power supply works simultaneously.
+• One potential problem of active-inactive dual power supplies is that only one power supply works simultaneously.
 When the system’s power supply process encounters a problem, the second power supply enters the circuit.
 All the device’s workload is transferred to the dual power supply, inactive mode.
-If the passive power supply is dissipated over time and the workload is assigned to it, likely, it will not function properly.
+If the passive power supply is dissipated over time and the workload is assigned to it, it will likely not function properly.

 • Dual Load Balancing Power Supply: Both power supplies work in an active-active configuration.
 Both powers supply the electricity needed for the equipment equally, which is called the “load balancing” approach.
 The dual load-balancing power supply has the same problem as the active-passive dual power supply model, as both power supplies are forced to supply the electrical current required by the device.